iktools/IkSerialization/README.md

 In a way, the objects are serialized by reference rather than value.
 Each object gets assigned a name (anchor) and those name are used in place of object references.
 This allows not only to serialize objects with circular references but to also fully restore object relations after deserialization (no object duplication in deserialization if two objects used to reference the same third object).
 As a consequence serializations results with a list of objects, not just one object.

 Internally deserialization works in two steps to in order restore original object relationships.
-First objects get instantiated with a minimum of data required to call their constructors and then they get hydrated with the rest of data.
+First objects get instantiated with a minimum of data required to call their constructors, and then they get hydrated with the rest of data.

 # Installation